Sex Toy Reviews

 Metal Worx Curve Finish

-Like Njoy, Pipedream has gone with a costume box for these.
+Like Njoy, Pipedream has gone with a custom box for these.
 It’s a locking metal case that reminds me of a toolbox or some of the storage chests floating around.
 I don’t find the button to work very well so I have to manually lift the latch.
 Also, boxes are bulky so I’d be happy with a pouch, anyway.
 It does minimize packaging, though.

 Ultimately, Pipedream has done some sleazy copying and some cheap production.
 I got lucky enough to get a usable Metal Worx dildo and it was super effective.
 I can’t say that the Fun Wand would be my best friend but you have to consider the chances of getting a dud if you want to save money and opt for the Metal Worx products.
 For some, it won’t be worth the risk.